lay295/TwitchDownloader/README.md

 ![](https://i.imgur.com/bLegxGX.gif)

+### Functionality

+The Windows GUI implements all of the main functions of the program along with some extra quality of life functions:
+- Queue up multiple download/render jobs to run simultaneously
+- Create a list of download jobs from a list of vod/clip links
+- Search for and download multiple vods/clips from any streamer without leaving the app

 ### Theming
 The Windows GUI comes with a light and dark theme and will update according the current Windows theme by default.
 The GUI also supports user created themes!
 See `Themes/README.txt` (generated on every run) for more details.